 Start with a stroll or cycle along Lucca’s Renaissance Walls

-To get your bearings in this wall-ringed city, start with a stroll or cycle around the 4km long pedestrian-only promenade atop Lucca’s Renaissance walls.
+To get your bearings in this wall-ringed city, start with a stroll or cycle around the 4km long pedestrian-only promenade.
+The pathway runs atop Lucca’s Renaissance walls and is a must-do when in Lucca.
 Set out before 8am and you’ll likely be sharing the pathway with a handful of dog-walking locals and very few tourists.

 In addition to the 4km of pathways, there are 11 ramparts of various shapes and sizes.
-Most of these have been converted into parks and playgrounds and are popular with picnickers or those wanting some time out of the sun.
-Even during the hottest time of the day, you’ll find plenty of shade thanks to the trees planted over 150 years ago when the top of the walls were converted to the promenade enjoyed today.
+Most have been converted into parks and playgrounds and are popular with picnickers.
+Even during the hottest time of the day, you’ll find plenty of shade thanks to the trees planted over 150 years ago.

-While many people rent a bike to explore the walls, cycling is also a very popular way to explore the historic city centre.
 If you decide to cycle, you’ll be able to choose from single bikes, tandem bikes and even buggies from one of the many rental shops.
-If cycling isn’t appealing, join in with the numerous walkers and joggers and instantly feel like a local!
+On the other hand, if cycling isn’t appealing, join in with the numerous walkers and joggers and instantly feel like a local!

-If you’re in need of a caffeine fix during your walk, try Ristoro Delle Mura La Casermetta in the northeast side of Lucca, convenienty located on the promenade.
+If you’re in need of a caffeine fix during your walk, try Ristoro Delle Mura La Casermetta in the northeast side of Lucca.
 There’s seating behind the bar with a scattering a tables under the trees.
 Depending on the time of day, you may see tables of students from the nearby Lucca Italian School.

 Visit the Duomo di San Martino (St Martino’s Cathedral)

 In the city of a hundred churches, there are many worth exploring while in Lucca.
 If you only have time for one, make sure you visit the Duomo di San Martino.
-The Duomo is by far the largest, has the most impressive collection of art and has a campanile (tower) you can climb for beautiful views of Lucca and the surrounding countryside.
+The Duomo is by far the largest and has the most impressive collection of art.
+It also has a campanile (tower) you can climb for beautiful views of Lucca and the surrounding countryside.

-One of the most significant pieces of art is the Volto Santo of Lucca, a 13th century wooden crucifix, which is the subject of a centuries old legend that is celebrated during the Luminara, an annual candlelit procession held annually on 13 September.
+One of the most significant pieces of art is the Volto Santo of Lucca, a 13th century wooden crucifix.
+The crucifix is the subject of a centuries old legend that is celebrated during the Luminara, an annual candlelit procession held annually on 13 September.

-There are a few ticket options when visiting the cathedral and the neighbouring buildings.
+There are a few ticket options for visiting the cathedral and the neighbouring buildings.
 A ticket to the cathedral costs 3 euros with a separate ticket to climb the tower an additional 3 euros.
-Alternatively at your first point of entry, you can purchase a combination ticket for 9 euros which includes the cathedral, its museum, the tower and entry to San Giovanni (a nearby church which hosts Puccini concerts in the evening).
+Alternatively at your first point of entry, you can purchase a combination ticket for 9 euros which includes the cathedral, its museum, the tower and entry to San Giovanni.
 San Giovanni has a tower with excellent views of the Duomo (the photo below was taken from San Giovanni’s tower).
 At the back of the 12th century San Giovanni church you’ll find an excavated area of the remains of a Roman church over which the current church was built.
+This is also where you can find Puccini themed concerts in the evening.

 Relax in one of Lucca’s many piazzas

-Lucca has several piazzas ranging from the large, sprawling Piazza Napoleone, which holds an antiques market and other stalls throughout the week, to the small, intimate Piazza del Salvatore, which has a (very useful) spring fed water fountain in its centre.
+Lucca has several piazzas including the large, sprawling Piazza Napoleone, which holds an antiques market and other stalls throughout the week.
+On the smaller side, you’ll find the intimate Piazza del Salvatore, which has a (very useful) spring fed water fountain in its centre.

 While there are many options for a scenic aperitivo (aperitif) or cappuccino stop, one of my favourites is the centrally located Piazza San Michele.
-There are several bars with views of the piazza, which doubles as a popular meeting spot in the early evening, the church and its surrounding buildings.
+There are several bars with views of the piazza, which doubles as a popular meeting spot in the early evening.

 For a sweet treat, there are two bakeries I recommend near the piazza.
 Try Pasticceria Taddeucci for local specialities such as the torta di verdura (vegetable pie – it tastes better than it sounds!), buccellato (a semi-sweet bread with raisins) and other sweet treats.
 For breads and foccacia, try Forno a vapore Amedeo Giusti, a few shops past Piazza San Michele on Via Santa Lucia.